Skip to content

 Skip to navigation menu

-A pass in an approved Access to Science course, together with a supporting reference is required.
+An overall grade equivalent to at least Distinction Level (70%) in an approved Access to Science course, together with a supporting reference is required.

 Grades AAABB in Scottish Highers, including Chemistry, Physics, Biology and English Language, are required.
 Applicants should also offer two subjects (including Chemistry) at Advanced Higher level with AB grades